Yugambeh people: Kinship

-Among the Yugambeh-Bundjalung languages there were two kinship systems a Wahlubal/Inland system and a Mibiny system, with Anthony Jefferies documenting an Aluridja type system, found in south Bandjalang dialect groups while a Senior Cousin/Junior Cousin kinship system found in was found amongst the Yugambeh (Mibiny), Yagara, and Ngugi groups.
+Among the Yugambeh-Bundjalung languages there were two kinship systems a Wahlubal/Inland system and a Mibiny system, with Anthony Jefferies documenting an Aluridja type system, found in south Bandjalang dialect groups while a Senior Cousin/Junior Cousin kinship system was found amongst the Yugambeh (Mibiny), Yagara, and Ngugi groups.
 The Yugambeh kinship system is classificatory, i.e. all members of the same social division are classificatory siblings, and not marriageable.
 Their genealogical terms are extended beyond all blood relatives to include the members of that relatives social division.
 I.e. a woman of the same division of your mother is her sister, and therefore one's mother as well.
 The Mibiny kinship system is similar to the Iroquois kinship system, your mother's sisters are called Waijang "mother", and your father's brother's are called Biyang "father", they in turn will call you muyum/muyumgan "son/daughter".
 A distinction is made between cross-cousins called Yirabung and parallel cousins called Gujarang, parallel cousins are not considered marriageable.
 In the Yugambeh system, a mother's brother is called Gawang and a father's sister is called Ngaruny, they call their nephews/nieces, burrijang/burrijanggan, and nyugun and nyugunmahn respectively.
 The Ngaruny-Nyugun/Nyugunmahn relationship is of special importance as it is used to identified suitable marriageable partners, a ngaruny will find one of her sisters and make a match for her nyugun/nyugunmahn.
 This is distinct from the southern Wahlubal system used by the Bundjalung with Jefferies finding that whilst the Waalubal system has a single term /nyugu:n/ "nephew/niece", without gender distinction, the northern systems which have the same term but differentiated for gender.